-Raising the dewatering pressure more than 200 psi can cause the anti-plug pressure switch to operate on each plunger cycle, rather than operating with the unloader valve.
-In this instance, the restriction rails will not be modulated as they would be when activated by the restriction system unloader valve, resulting in less than ideal results.
+If the pressure difference between the anti-plug pressure switch setting and the dewatering pressure (the unloader valve unloading pressure point) is set too low, the anti-plug switch will operate before the restriction system unloader valve, causing the anti-plug pressure switch to operate on each plunger cycle instead of operating with the restriction system unloader valve.
+In this situation the restriction rails will not be modulated as they would be when activated by the restriction system unloader valve, resulting in poor restriction system regulation and less than ideal results.